adampedersen/qmlVideoPlayer/README.md

 # qmlVideoPlayer
-qml application that plays videos
+qml application that plays videos.
+Designed and tested for iOS
 - [x] Loads a video file from File Picker dialog
 - [x] Have a play/pause and progress slider
 - [x] Slider should also allow user to drag to seek playback position of the video file that’s being played.